2i2c-org/docs/community-lead/about/service-model.md

 (about-the-project)=
 # Overview of our service model

-Here we provide a high-level overview of our Managed JupyterHub Service and the major teams, processes, and expectations for both 2i2c and the partner communities we work with.
+Here we provide a high-level overview of our service and the major teams, processes, and expectations for both 2i2c and the partner communities we work with.

+2i2c operates this as a shared service with a [common roadmap](https://2i2c.org/roadmap): we run a standard service model that works for most communities, and make targeted adjustments when needed.
+This helps us deliver reliable operations, improve shared infrastructure over time, and keep services replicable and transparent.
+Membership allows us to pool resources on a shared service team (operations, development, and community engagement) while preserving community agency.
+For broader context, see [2i2c's platform](https://2i2c.org/platform), [membership model](https://2i2c.org/membership), and [service model in our team compass](https://compass.2i2c.org/organization/service-model/).

 :::{admonition} Want to partner with us?
 If you're interested in setting up a service for your community, click the button below to send us an email.